Gantt Chart with Dependencies Templates

 Dependent tasks are categorized as a predecessor or a successor task.
 The predecessor is the task that controls the start or end date for any related successor tasks.
 The dependency represents the relationship between the two.

-To use the construction example again, building the walls is the predecessor task, and laying the roof is the successor.
+In this example, building the walls is the predecessor task, and laying the roof is the successor.

 Transform your project details into an easy-to-read Gantt chart with Smartsheet